2024 Social Justice Dinner

 Each year PIAC brings together a community of people passionate about justice and equity.
 Join us to connect with colleagues and collaborators, be inspired by social justice trailblazers and learn how PIAC and partners will tackle injustice in 2024 and beyond.

-We are delighted to have renowned philosopher and writer Raimond Gaita as our special guest speaker, and multi-award winning journalist Dan Bourchier as our host.
+We are delighted to have renowned philosopher and writer Raimond Gaita in conversation with human rights leader Andrea Durbach on the subject of justice and hope.
+Multi-award winning journalist Dan Bourchier will be our host.

 All funds raised go towards PIAC’s work.